-Mussels for Muscles Serves 4
+Mussels for Muscles

 6 saffron threads

-1/2 cup of warm water
+½ cup warm water

-1 tablespoon of Extra Virgin Olive Oil
+1 tablespoon Extra Virgin Olive Oil

-1/2 Spanish onion, finely sliced
+½ Spanish onion, finely sliced

-2 teaspoons of ginger, minced
+2 teaspoons ginger, minced

-2 cloves of garlic, chopped
+2 cloves garlic, chopped

-1 kg.of Green Lipped NZ Mussels
+1 kg Green Lipped NZ Mussels, scrubbed, beards removed

 6 Roma tomatoes, roughly chopped

-1/2 cup of chopped basil
+½ cup chopped basil

-1/4 cup of chopped coriander
+¼ cup chopped coriander

 Cracked black pepper

-- Place saffron threads in 1/2 cup of warm water to draw out their delicate flavour.
-Steep for 30 minutes, before using
+- Place saffron threads in ½ cup of warm water to draw out their delicate flavour.
+Steep for 30 minutes, before using.

 - Clean mussels thoroughly by placing in a basin of cold water and then rub their shells together to eliminate any sand or other particles that may cling to the meat.
 Scrub the shells with steel wool, if desired.
-Remove and discard the ‘beard’ that hangs off to one side
+Remove and discard the beard that hangs off to one side.

 - In a heavy base fry pan, heat the oil over a moderate heat and add onion, ginger and garlic.
 Sauté gently until the onion is transparent.
 Add mussels, tomatoes, saffron water and threads, wine or sherry